Kannagi/AltairX/README.md

 It has an ALU (no division), CMP, BRU, LSU and AGU.
 And 32 VPU (Vector Posits Unit), 32 PDIV (Posits Division), 32 EFU (Elementary Function Unit).
 The LSU will have specific instructions to load / store 32 vectors at a time.
-he has access to EDRAM which will take several cycles.
+it has access to EDRAM / L2 SRAM / L2 Cache which will take several cycles, read only.

 The EFU will have all the necessary instructions to speed up calculations and 3D rendering.
 (sin, cos, arctan, dot, rasterization, Min / Max, Clip, Culling / Sorting etc etc).